thosgood/this-weeks-finds/markdown/201-250/week212.md

     even|  even    odd
     odd |  odd     even

-It\'s a little confusing, since this isn\'t what happens when you multiply even and odd numbers - it\'s what happens when you ADD them.
+It's a little confusing, since this isn't what happens when you multiply even and odd numbers - it's what happens when you ADD them.
 But, one quickly adapts.

 Also, when we generalize equations involving multiplication, we must